hextechpal/segmenter/README.md

 Package segmenter implements partition over redis streams

 Redis streams are great, fast and easy to use.
-But sometimes we want to ensure ordering in processing of events This library guarantees that all the events based on a partition key are processed in order on a single partition It also allows automatic re-balancing i.e. if a consumer is added/removed(dies) then the partitions are rebalanced and the ordering property is followed
+But sometimes we want to ensure ordering in processing of messages This library guarantees that all the messages based on a partition key are processed in order on a single consumer It also allows automatic re-balancing i.e. if a consumer is added/removed(dies) then the partitions are rebalanced and the ordering property is followed